Coronavirus (COVID-19) and cancer

 You can read more detail on the PANORAMIC study website.

 How to get the COVID-19 treatments

-If you are at risk of severe COVID, the NHS will contact you to tell you that you qualify for treatment with these drugs should you test positive for COVID-19.
+If you are at risk of severe COVID, the NHS will contact you.
+You qualify for treatment with these drugs should you test positive for COVID-19.

-You will be able to keep a lateral flow test at home from NHS Test and Trace.
-This way, you can do a test quickly and get the treatments as soon as possible.
+You will be able to keep a lateral flow test at home from GOV.UK or NHS 119.
+This way, you can test quickly and get the treatments as soon as possible.

-If you qualify and have a positive test, someone from the NHS COVID Medicines Delivery Unit (CMDU) will contact you.
+Once you've reported a positive test, someone from the NHS will contact you.
 They will do an assessment and tell you the best treatment for you.

 You get some treatments as a drip into your arm.
-If this is the best treatment for you, you will be asked to visit the CMDU.
+If this is the best treatment for you, you will be asked to visit a local hospital or health centre.
 If a tablet is suggested to you, you can either get someone to collect it for you or have it delivered to your home.

-What to do if NHS Test and Trace has not contacted you
+What to do if NHS has not contacted you

 - your healthcare team at the hospital